Crispy Homemade Onion Rings are the perfect appetizer or accompaniment to any burger or sandwich!

 Ahhh Homemade Onion Rings.
 There’s something even more satisfying about a treat that’s made from scratch, you know?
 Yes, it takes more time and more effort, but I liken it to when you grow your own vegetables.
 Is there anything better than eating a fresh off the vine tomato that you grew yourself?
 Nope.
 Well, except for a freshly fried from scratch onion ring dunked in a from scratch fry sauce!

 I might have eaten all of these onion rings for dinner.
 With a beer.
 It’s been a long week – and really, if you think about it, it had everything I needed, right?
 Vegetables and carbs – I’m good!
 Plus, with all of the salads and other healthy snacks we make, Homemade Onion Rings for dinner every once in awhile is finnneee.
 Balance, friends.
 Balance.

 Homemade Onion Rings

 - 2 Sweet onions

 - Vegetable oil or canola oil for frying

-- Slice onion 1/2 – 1 inch thick and separate the rings.
+- Slice onions 1/2 – 1 inch thick and separate the rings.

-- Pour buttermilk in a bowl and add rings.
+- Add buttermilk to a bowl and add rings.
 Cover and store in fridge for at least an hour.

 - In a dutch oven or a large pot add approximately 3 inches deep with oil.
 Heat to 360 degrees or if you don't have a thermometer, just dip in the handle of a wooden spoon.
 When the oil bubbles around the handle, it's ready.